ilham0508/Black-Aphid-Detection-with-Deep-learning/README.md

-# Black Aphid Detection using Deep Learning
+# Black Aphid Detection using YOLO11s

 This repository presents a practice deep learning project for detecting black aphids on sticky traps in greenhouse environments using the YOLO object detection framework.
 The project is intended as a technical portfolio and learning exercise, focusing on model training, evaluation, and visualization rather than proposing a new dataset or biological discovery.